 A trip to the east coast calls for a visit to some of the best historical sites.
-With plenty of things to see on the coast, if you are looking to see more of the history part of the area, these are some of the best historical sites to visit on the east coast.
+With plenty of things to see on the coast, if you are looking to see more of the history of the area, these are some of the best historical sites to visit on the east coast.

 Harriet Tubman Underground Railroad Visitor Center – Cambridge, Maryland

-Harriet Tubman needs no introduction and this visitor center, located in Maryland, tells her story and how she helped fight to bring enslaved people to freedom.
+Harriet Tubman needs no introduction, and this visitor center, located in Maryland, tells her story and how she helped fight to bring enslaved people to freedom.

-What makes this visitor center special is that the national historic park preserved the landscapes to the same that Tubman used to help those she was able to save.
-The center offers educational programs for children, museums that are focused on her fight for freedom, exhibits, a research library, and more.
+What makes this visitor center special is that the national historic park preserved the landscapes to the same level that Tubman used to help those she was able to save.
+The center offers educational programs for children, museums that are focused on the fight for freedom, exhibits, a research library, and more.

 Salem Witch Museum – Salem, Massachusetts

-Salem, Massachusetts is full of history that revolves around the Salem Witch Trials of 1692.
+Salem, Massachusetts, is full of history that revolves around the Salem Witch Trials of 1692.
 In addition to the museums in the area, Salem offers travelers a chance to learn about everything from witches to colonial history.

 As you enjoy the history-rich area, Salem offers a variety of different restaurants, cafes, and shops that you can enjoy during your stay.
 While in the area, you can also visit the Derby Wharf Light Station, Dead Horse Beach, and Charlotte Forten Park.